YudaWang/SelfDriving/CarND-Behavioral-Cloning-P3-master/writeup_report.md

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model architecture has been employed
+An appropriate model architecture has been employed (model.py lines 47~80)

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model started with image cropping and normalization to dump redundant data and improve fitting efficiency.
+Then 4 layers of convolution neural networks are introduced to extract information from images, where nonlinearity(Relu) and image size reduction(MaxPooling2D) is applied on each CNN layer.
+With the concern of overfitting, dropouts are introduced after 2 CNN layers.
+After flatten, 4 more layers of directly connected NN is introduced before final decision.

 ####2.
 Attempts to reduce overfitting in the model